-Ollantaytambo is a Beautiful little town located on the far side of the Sacred Valley from Cusco.
+Ollantaytambo is a beautiful little town located on the far side of the Sacred Valley from Cusco.
 Lovely cobbled streets and quaint cafes make this a popular destination among tourists.
 The town is probably the best surviving example of Inca town planning.
 Be sure to stop at Hearts Cafe for a lovely coffee and snack and then visit the Chocolate Museum!

 White River Rafting And Mountain Biking Tours

-If you’re the adventure type then you won’t want to miss out on some white water rafting and mountain biking when you’re in the valley.
+If you’re the adventurous type then you won’t want to miss out on some white water rafting and mountain biking when you’re in the valley.
 Many operators offer both activities and you’ll have a wide choice of locations.

 The ultimate adventure activity, paragliding gives you incredible and dramatic views over the entire Sacred Valley.
 You won’t need any previous experience as all operators offer a tandem glide.

 Make sure to book with a recommended operator though as your safety is the most important thing.
-This is one of the most adrenaline filled experiences you can do and you’ll see the Sacred Valley from a vantage point that not many others can claim.
+This is one of the most adrenaline-filled experiences you can do and you’ll see the Sacred Valley from a vantage point that not many others can claim.

 Entrance Fee To Sacred Valley